caramellaio/UMSSched/doc/report.md

 # Results
 The context switch have been tested in a benchmark model.
-The result is the following: it takes 0.000021 seconds to pass from a worker, to the scheduler to the worker again.
+The result is the following: it takes from 0.000021 to 0.000041 seconds to pass from a worker, to the scheduler to the worker again.
 Considering that this change involves also the reservation process it seems like a good result.